Antisource/MVC/README.md

 # Motor Vehicle Collisions Dashboard for New York City

 This repository contains code for a Streamlit application that serves as a dashboard for analyzing motor vehicle collisions in New York City.
-The application utilizes several data visualization libraries such as Streamlit, Pandas, NumPy, Pydeck, and Plotly Express.

 ## Installation

 To run the application locally, follow these steps: